davps/thesis/readme.markdown

 The work herein is Copyright 2010, 2011, 2012 David Daniel Perez Sosa.
 **No rights are given to reproduce or modify this work.**

-## Plagiarism

-Making the document available will create a verifiable history; if people want to see the work I'm doing before it's ready to be published, I admire their investigative spirit.

-## LaTeX compilation

-You won't be able to compile it yourselves.
-Sorry.

 -----

 David Perez